 Wetland Classification and Rating In accordance with the 2014 Department of Ecology Washington State Wetland Rating System for Western Washington, as revised.
 Wetland category and rating shall be determined through a survey and field investigation by a qualified critical area professional approved by the City as part of a critical area report in KZC 90.110.
 Wetland rating categories shall not change due to illegal modification.
 Wetland Delineation In accordance with the approved federal delineation manual and applicable regional supplements described in WAC 173-22-035 and based on field investigation and a survey.
 See KZC 90.110.
 Wetland Determination Planning Official makes determination if a wetland and/or a buffer exist on the subject property, and if so, its category, rating, boundaries and buffer width based on a required critical area report pursuant to KZC 90.110.
 In addition, the Planning Official makes determination if the standard buffer meets the buffer vegetative standards in KZC 90.130.
-Wetland Buffer Width Standard Wetland Buffer Widths Wetland Category Buffer Width Based on Habitat Points Calegory 3-4- 5 habitat pts.
+Wetland Buffer Width Standard Wetland Buffer Widths Wetland Category Buffer Width Based on Habitat Points Category 3-4- 5 habitat pts.
 5 habitat pts.
 6-7 habitat pts.
 8-9 habitat pts.
-Category I: Bogs and Wetlands of High Conservation AreasValue 190 feet 190 feet 190 feet 225 feet Category I: Others 75 feet 105 feet 165-110 feet 225 feet Category II 75 feet 105 feet 165-110 feet 225 feet Category III 60 feet 105 feet 165-110 feet 225 feet Category IV 40 feet See KZ0 C 90.130 for buff er vegetation requ irements Wetland Buffer Width Alternative following requir 2) Remove all st vegetation withi plicant can choose not to comply with the vegetative buffer standards in KZC 90.130 by complying with the lowing requirements: 1) Increase buffer width listed above in Wetland Buffer Widths by 33% within entire buffer.
-Remove all structures and improvements within the buffer.
-3) Discontinue any maintenance of lawn and nonnative getation within the buffer.
-4) Cease all activities in the buffer, except those permitted under KZC 90.35(12) and (13). no case shall a standard and an alternate buffer standard be combined for a development proposal.
-Other Standards Buffer averaging is permitted for both the standard buffer and the alternative buffer if criteria are met.
-See KZC 90.115.
-Increased buffer width may be required if wetland or its buffer contains or is adjacent to severe erosion area, habitat of certain species or frequently flooded area based on critical area report.
-S KZC 90.125.
-Wetlands that are degraded must be restored if the project is subject to KZC 90.130(3)(a) for the vegetative buffer standard and/or a wetland modification is proposed.
-A critical area report shall address any needed restoration due to degraded vegetation, habitat, water quality and hydrologic functions. report shall · Standard buffers must meet the vegetative buffer standards.
-See KZC 90.130. · Measures to min 90.155. imize impact to wetlands must be implemented for standard buffers.
-See KZC
+Category I: Bogs and Wetlands of High Conservation AreasValue 190 feet 190 feet 190 feet 225 feet Category I: Others 75 feet 105-feet 165-110 feet 225 feet Category II 75 feet 105 feet 165-110 feet 225 feet Category III 60 feet 105-feet 165 110 feet 225 feet - Category IV 40 feet - See KZC 90.130 for buffer vegetation requirements Wetland Buffer Width Alternative Applicant can choose not to comply with the vegetative buffer standards in KZC 90.130 by complying with the following requirements: 1) Increase buffer width listed above in Wetland Buffer Widths by 33% within entire buffer.
+2) Remove al structures and improvements within the buffer.
+3) Discontinue any maintenance of lawn and nonnative vegetation within the buffer.
+4) Cease all activities in the buffer, except those permitted under KZC 90.35(12) and (13).
+In no case shall a standard and an alternate buffer standard be combined for a development proposal.
+Other Standards • Buffer averaging is permitted for both the standard buffer and the alternative buffer if criteria are met.
+See KZC 90.115. • Increased buffer width may be required if wetland or its buffer contains or is adjacent to severe erosion area, habitat of certain species or frequently flooded area based on critical area report.
+See KZC 90.125. • Wetlands that are degraded must be restored if the project is subject to KZC 90.130(3)(a) for the vegetative buffer standard and/or a wetland modification is proposed.
+A critical area report shall ad any needed restoration due to degraded vegetation, habitat, water quality and hydrologic functions. port shall addres • Standard buffers must meet the vegetative buffer standards.
+See KZC 90.130.
+Measures to minimize impact to wetlands must be implemented for standard buffers.
+S ee KZC 90.155.
+For wetlands that score 6 or more points for habitat function, the following conditions must be maintained in order to use the standard buffers, as follows: If an existing, relatively undisturbed vegetated corridor at least 100 feet wide exists between the on-site wetland and other Priority Habitats, as defined by the Washington State Department of Fish